-- 64-bit Windows 7 (Professional, Ultimate, or Home Premium Editions), Service Pack 1 and above. - 64-bit Windows 10 (Professional or Home editions). - 64-bit Windows 11 (Professional or Home editions).
+- 64-bit Windows 10 (Professional or Home editions). - 64-bit Windows 11 (Professional or Home editions).

-(Hauptwerk may still work on some other 64-bit pre-10 versions of Windows, such as Windows 8.1, and we'll provide support on them for issues that can be reproduced on one of our primary supported Windows platforms listed above, and that don't appear to be related to the platform.
+(Whilst we no longer fully support them, we understand that Hauptwerk still works on 64-bit Windows 7 or 8.1, and we'll provide support on them for issues that can be reproduced on one of our primary supported Windows platforms listed above, and that don't appear to be related to the platform.
 Hauptwerk cannot be installed or used on 32-bit versions of Windows, or on 32-bit PCs.)